matyaska/shortcuts/brightness.md

-This shortcut is a case study on how to dynamically set brightness based on a calculation on the current brightness level.
+This shortcut is a case study on dynamically setting brightness based on calculating the current brightness level.
 I use it as home automation.

 #Dependencies